Last Updated on by Mitch Rezman

 This provides the best cover from predators by preventing the things that want to eat birds from easily spotting them while the rustling of leaves alerts the birds to the presence of some creature in time to make every effort to escape the danger.
 The birds play, sleep and nest for the most part in the top one-third of the tree canopy.

 Instincts from the wild carry over in our companion birds, no matter how many generations it has been since their ancestors saw the rainforest canopy.
-In their houses (my term for cages) they will go down onto the bottom of the cage to eat if their food source is placed low in the cage, to forage for dropped food, or if they are ill.
+In their houses (my term for cages) they will go down to the bottom of the cage to eat if their food source is placed low in the cage, to forage for dropped food, or if they are ill.
 Otherwise, companion birds still mostly stay in the top one-third of the cage when inside their houses.

-Healthy companion parrots like to sleep on the top-most perch in a corner for security and to have less space to protect themselves.
+Healthy companion parrots like to sleep on the topmost perch in a corner for security and to have less space to protect themselves.
 If they sleep in a birdie bed, they want it to be as near the roof of the home as possible.
 They want toys in the upper reaches of the cage to play with while feeling as safe as possible; it’s just their nature.

 When arranging a cage, place a perch or perches to provide easy access to the food and water service.
 Add perches at spaces moving up the cage, space so the bird has room to move easily toward the upper portion of the cage.
 A chain bridge or ladder can also be great for this purpose because these require minimal space.

 On one side of the upper part of the cage, place a perch and arrange a “wall” of toys between the bird and the main part of the cage.
 This creates a privacy wall when the bird wants to hide for a little nap or quiet time alone.
 It also acts as a busy play station when the bird wants to play or forage.
-This way the bird can come out of its hiding place to play with other toys in the more open space or hide, whatever mood it feels.
+This way the bird can come out of its hiding place to play with other toys in the more open space or hide, in whatever mood it feels.
 Unless it is an emergency, do not invade the bird’s safe hiding spot.
-Leave this as the bird’s equivalent of your bedroom, a place you go for quiet time where you do not expect to be disturbed unnecessarily
+Leave this as the bird’s equivalent of your bedroom, a place you go for a quiet time where you do not expect to be disturbed unnecessarily